unlink2/tbgb/README.md

 ### Building assets

-To build the assets simply check out the assets repository and run `make tiles`.
+To build the assets simply check out the `assets repository` into the `assets` directory and run `make tiles`.
 This is only required if changes to the tileset were made.
 All 'compiled' tile directories are already included in this repository!

 ## License